bmarroc/data-science/README.md

 ## Data Science

-This repository contains Jupyter notebooks implementing Data Science projects.
+This repository contains Jupyter notebooks implementing several Data Science projects.

-These notebooks present a wide range of techniques and tools to address the usual Data Science workflow.
+The notebooks present a wide range of techniques and tools to address the usual Data Science workflow.